Open source marketplace –

 Second, an API-based Saas tool will require much less maintenance work.
 Traffic spikes, system updates, and bug fixes are included, which will save you countless developer hours in the long run.

 Another drawback is that you can't make direct changes to the backend of an API-based solution.
 This doesn't prevent you from extending your platform, as you can always plug in a backend of your own.
-But if you're only looking to do a very slight backend adjustment, that might be easier to accomplish with an open-source solution.
+But if you're only looking to make a very slight backend adjustment, that might be easier to accomplish with an open-source solution.

 Summary of pros and cons: